nasa/cumulus-docs/docs/cumulus-task-message-flow.md

 ## Cumulus Message Preparation

-The event coming into a Cumulus Task is assumed to be a Cumulus Message or Cumulus Remote Message and should first be handled by the functions described below before being passed to the main task business code.
+The event coming into a Cumulus Task is assumed to be a Cumulus Message or Cumulus Remote Message and should first be handled by the functions described below before being passed to the task application code.

 #### Preparation Step 1: Fetch remote event

 Fetch remote event will fetch the actual event from S3 if the cumulus message includes a `replace` key.

 Once "my-large-event.json" is fetched from S3, it's returned from the fetch remote event function.
-If no "replace" key is present, it is assumed to be a full Cumulus Message passed to the lambda task is returned as-is.
+If no "replace" key is present, the event passed to the fetch remote event function is assumed to be a full Cumulus Message and returned as-is.

 #### Preparation Step 2: Fetch step function config

 Fetch step function config determines what current task is being executed.
 Note this is different from what lambda or activity is being executed, because the same lambda or activity can be used for different tasks.
-The current task name is used to load the appropriate configuration from the cumulus message 'workflow_config'.
+The current task name is used to load the appropriate configuration from the Cumulus Message's 'workflow_config'.

 #### Preparation Step 3: Load nested event

-Using the config returned from the previous step, load nested event resolves templates for the final config and input to send to the main business.
+Using the config returned from the previous step, load nested event resolves templates for the final config and input to send to the task's application code.
 Read more on URL Templating in the [Protocol section](protocol.html#url-templating).

-## Main Business Function
+## Task Application Code

-After message prep, the message passed to the main business function is of the form:
+After message prep, the message passed to the task application code is of the form:

 ```json
 {